PetarZerajic/E-commerce/README.md

-# Strapi Starter TypeScript,Sass and Strapi
+# Strapi Starter TypeScript, Sass and Strapi

-note:This project was started with love and passion for programming.
+note: This project was started with love and passion for programming.

 https://github.com/PetarZerajic/E-commerce/assets/116806174/722b2378-b6d9-4cc3-a187-19352fd731d5